Northwest Solicitor Slams ’Frightening Trend’ in A&E Delays

 Only 91.8 percent of patients were seen in four hours between January and March, while the NHS was reported to have failed to hit the 95 percent target for the 26th week in a row.

-A northwest Solicitor who specialises in medical negligence has slammed the ‘frightening trend’ in A&E delays and has called upon all candidates in the General Election race to boost investment into A&Es.
+A northwest Solicitor who specialises in medical negligence at Been Let Down has slammed the ‘frightening trend’ in A&E delays and has called upon all candidates in the General Election race to boost investment into A&Es.

 The concerns come at a time when official statistics have shown that the number and proportion of NHS hospital patients in England waiting more than 18 weeks to begin treatment have risen to their highest levels in almost seven years.